Interview prep · 🇨🇭 Switzerland

 8. Working in Switzerland: visas and right to work

 Switzerland isn't in the EU, but EU and EFTA citizens get easy access through bilateral agreements.
-Non-EU engineers face strict annual quotas, so it's harder and slower — worth confirming sponsorship and a permit slot early with any employer.
+Non-EU engineers face strict annual quotas, so it's harder and slower, worth confirming sponsorship and a permit slot early with any employer.

 9. How to prepare for a Switzerland interview

 The role itself doesn't change at the border.
 A senior engineer is held to a senior engineer's bar wherever you are, so the substance of your prep comes from the role-by-role guides and the 2026 Tech Interview Report: the questions, the level, and the common mistakes for your exact role.
 This page is the local layer on top: pay in CHF, the right timeline, and a process that shifts with the company.
 It's also worth reading why strong candidates get rejected, since those mistakes travel everywhere.
+And wherever you interview, the prep that actually transfers is rehearsing out loud — run a mock interview before the real one.

 Sources

-- Levels.fyi — Senior Software Engineer, Zurich — total-compensation data including Google Zurich.
+- Levels.fyi, Senior Software Engineer, Zurich — total-compensation data including Google Zurich.

 - Notice and termination in Switzerland — notice rising with tenure; longer for management; lighter dismissal protection.